exakat/exakat-docs/Reference/Rules/Variables/Blind.rst

 Blind Variables
 +++++++++++++++

-  Variables that are used in foreach or for structure, for their managing the loop itself.
+  Blind variables are that are used in foreach or for structure, for managing the loop itself.

 .. code-block:: php